Security Overview

 .

-The Authenticator verifies the credentials extracted from the request by Authentication Mechanism.
-For instance, the BasicAuthMechanism extracts the credentials from the request in the form of id and password.
-The Authenticator can check these credentials against a database or a LDAP server.
-Note that some Authentication Mechanisms don’t actually rely on a Authenticator to build the Account.
+The Authenticator verifies credentials extracted by Authentication Mechanisms.
+For example, BasicAuthMechanism extracts credentials as username and password.
+The Authenticator can check these against a database or LDAP server.
+Note that some Authentication Mechanisms don’t require an Authenticator to build the Account.

-The Authorizer is responsible of checking if the user can actually perform the request against an Access Control List.
-For instance the mongoAclAuthorizer
+The Authorizer checks if the user can perform the request against an Access Control List.
+For example, mongoAclAuthorizer

-checks if the request is allowed by looking at the permissions defined in a MongoDB collection.
+checks if the request is allowed by looking at permissions defined in a MongoDB collection.

-The Token Manager is responsible of generating and validating an auth-token.
-When a client successfully authenticates, the Token Manager generates an auth-token that is returned in the Auth-Token
+The Token Manager generates and validates auth-tokens.
+When a client successfully authenticates, the Token Manager generates an auth-token returned in the Auth-Token

 response header.
-It can be used to authenticate further requests.
+This token can authenticate further requests.
 This requires an Authentication Manager to handle it using the Token Manager for token validation.

-A Service is a quick way of implementing Web Services to expose additional custom logic.
+A Service is a simple way to implement Web Services that expose additional custom logic.